 Dash is also self-funded and self-governed, with anyone able to propose new features and changes to the network, and each proposal voted on by Dash masternodes.

 Finally, rather than using a single mining algorithm, Dash features a combination of 11 mining algorithms known as X11, which is designed to ensure that coins are more fairly distributed amongst miners.

 7. Nano (NANO)

-Originally known as RaiBlocks, Nano (XRB) is another peer-to-peer transactional currency designed to improve on some of bitcoin’s downfalls.
-Launched in 2017, Nano aims to offer real-time, zero-fee transactions without requiring the same astronomical power consumption as bitcoin.
+Originally known as RaiBlocks, Nano (NANO) is another peer-to-peer transactional currency designed to improve on some of Bitcoin’s downfalls.
+Launched in 2017, Nano aims to offer real-time, zero-fee transactions without requiring the same astronomical power consumption as Bitcoin.

 Where to buy Nano